WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks: Background

 \subsection{Graph Neural Networks}

-GNNs are widely used in various graph data processing tasks.
-Since the challenges of black-box watermarking for node-level and graph-level GNNs differ, their solutions also vary.
-This paper focuses on node-level tasks under the inductive training paradigm like previous work~\cite{defazio2019adversarial,wu2022model,shen2022model}.

-In node-level GNNs, each node has a feature vector $\mathbf{x} \in \mathbf{X}$ and corresponding classification label $\mathbf{y} \in \mathbf{Y}$, where $\mathbf{X}$ and $\mathbf{Y}$ are the set of features and labels across all nodes, respectively.
-Let $\mathbf{G} = (\mathbf{X},\mathbf{E})$ denote a graph with node feature set $\mathbf{X}$ and edge set $\mathbf{E}$.
-A node-level GNN model takes $\mathbf{G}$ as input and outputs predicted probability vectors for each node.
-GNN models create vector representations for individual nodes (embeddings) by iteratively gathering information from their local network neighborhoods.
-At each “layer” of the GNN models, a node’s new embedding is computed based on its current embedding and the embeddings of its immediate neighbors.
-This process is called neighborhood aggregation and message passing, where nodes exchange and combine information through the connecting edges.
-At the $l$-th layer, the embedding $h^l_v$ of a node $v$ is learned by iteratively aggregating the embeddings $h^{l-1}_u$ of its neighboring nodes $u \in \mathcal{N}(v)$:
+Graph neural networks (GNNs) are widely adopted for various graph data processing tasks~\cite{harl2020explainable,lv2019auto,li2021braingnn,tan2019deep,fan2019graph}.
+GNNs create vector representations (embeddings) for nodes by iteratively gathering information from their local neighborhoods.
+At the $l$-th layer, the embedding $h_v^l$ of node $v$ is computed by aggregating the embeddings $h_u^{l-1}$ of its neighbors $u \in \mathcal{N}(v)$:

-where $h^l_v$ is the embedding of node $v$ at the $l$-th layer and $h^0_v$ is initialized by the node feature \( \mathbf{x} \) of node \( v \). $MSG$ stands for message aggregation, which calculates the messages exchanged between a node $v$ and its neighbors $u$ at layer $l-1$.
-These messages typically encapsulate information about local structural patterns and features. $AGG$ is the aggregation function, which combines information from the previous layer’s embedding $h^{l-1}_v$ and the messages generated by the $MSG$ function.
-Following $k$ rounds of iteration, node embeddings at the $k$-th layer capture structural and feature information within their $k$-hop neighborhoods~\cite{wu2020comprehensive}.
+where $h_v^l$ denotes the embedding of node $v$ at layer $l$, with $h_v^0$ initialized from the node feature $\mathbf{x}_v$.
+The message function $\text{MSG}$ computes messages exchanged between node $v$ and its neighbors $u$ based on their embeddings at layer $l-1$.
+The aggregation function $\text{AGG}$ combines information from the last layer’s embedding $h_v^{l-1}$ and the message generated by $MSG$.

-In practice, GNNs can follow two different training paradigms.
-In the transductive setting, the model is trained and evaluated on the same graph.
-In the inductive setting, it is trained on one graph and tested on another unseen graph.
-This work focuses on the inductive paradigm as it better reflects real-world deployment scenarios.

-For graph data, edges are as important as features, influencing the accuracy and prediction behavior of GNN models. $AGG$ and $MSG$ in GNNs lead to the emergence of LDDE.
-The presence of LDDE implies that, in a black-box query, the GNN model can reveal not only the posterior probabilities of the samples but also the relationships between them.
-This allows ownership verification to depend on the prediction probabilities of the samples or the relationships between them.
-We further elaborate on LDDE in Section~\ref{Insight}.
+Due to the prevalence and broader applicability of node-level tasks, this paper focuses on node-level GNNs, consistent with previous work~\cite{defazio2019adversarial,wu2022model,shen2022model}.
+A node-level GNN takes a graph as input and outputs predictions for each node.
+GNNs can follow two training paradigms: (1) \textit{Transductive}, where the training and test graphs share the same structure but focus on different nodes; and (2) \textit{Inductive}, where the model is trained on one graph and evaluated on an unseen graph.